Tw1ddle/samcodes-gameanalytics-demo/README.md

 HaxeFlixel demo of the Haxe [samcodes-gameanalytics](https://github.com/Tw1ddle/samcodes-gameanalytics) analytics haxelib.
 Run it [in your browser](http://tw1ddle.github.io/samcodes-gameanalytics-demo/index.html).

-Has various issues that break demo functionality at the moment (SSL connection not working for some reason).
+Has various issues that break demo functionality at the moment (can't get POST over HTTPS to work for some reason among other things).

 ## Usage